 Welcome to My Voice My Beliefs

 Alcoholic and addict can be strong words for many people, and even offensive to those who drink and use drugs on a regular basis.
-There are plenty of “partiers” out there who don’t think they have a problem, and I can understand why.
-Movies, the media, and TV shows often display an extreme side of addiction that not everyone experiences, and when someone compares themselves to that, they simply don’t think they have a problem.
-Fortunately, however, some people are aware they have a problem and want to stop using a substance.
-One question I always ask someone who is thinking about quitting is this.
+Few of these people think they have a problem or want to admit it, and I can understand why.
+Movies and TV shows often show an extreme and unflattering side of addiction that not everyone experiences.
+Often when someone compares him or herself to the stereotypical drug addict or alcoholic, they either don’t think they have a problem or are too ashamed to admit they do.
+Fortunately, however, some people do reach a point in their lives where they want to stop using drugs and will seek help.
+A question I frequently ask people who want to quit is this.
 “Why do you need a drug to be happy?”

-I’ve been sober since 1996, and although there are days when I have to work at being happy, I no longer need alcohol to help me.
+I’ve been sober since 1996, and although there are days when I have to work a little harder to be happy, I no longer need alcohol to help me.
 I also no longer define myself as an alcoholic, thus the subtitle of my book.
 I want to be clear though, that I’m not making light of alcoholism.
 Shame and stigma is still an unfortunate part of addiction, and for some it can be deadly.

 There are many reasons why people use drugs besides the obvious fact that they make us feel good.
 But I know fears and insecurities are often behind the continual use of a substance.
 Here’s something I wrote about fear in my 9th year sober.